ppaul12/blog/README.md

 ---

-This is the repo of my [blog](https://peng-ao.github.io) for recording daily life

-- travels
-- thoughts
-- studies
-- ...

-with the help of the following works.
+My blog for personal records of travels, thoughts, studies, and so on, with the help of the following works.

 - main: [Jekyll](https://jekyllrb.com) + [GitHub pages](https://pages.github.com)
 - styles: [pico.css](https://picocss.com)